Urnark/LuaWrapper/README.md

 ```c++
 LW_RegisterCObjectFunctions(classInstance, LW_function(functionName, function)...);
 ```
-- classInstance = the class that the function is a member function of
+- classInstance = the pointer to the class instance that the function is a member function of
 - LW_function(functionName, function)... = for all the functions that the class instance shall be able to use.
 ```c++
 LW_function(functionName, function);